 His involvement with educational programs instigated a mentorship with an El Sistema program in Santa Barbara called the Incredible Children’s Arts Network, where he taught music to underprivileged elementary school students.
 He continues to teach piano, violin, and viola privately.

 Fauss recently finished his dissertation on audience – performer dynamics, and as part of this he produced and recorded his own workshop concert series called “Feedback with Fauss.”
 This project has now become the Hygge Sessions, a concert series that incorporates other artists as well.
-In addition to developing this further, Fauss intends to record an album for the Salts, produce material from his improvisations, and continue collaborating with classical, folk, and jazz musicians.
-His privately curated recitals are available for hire, and lesson requests can be made on his website.
+In addition to developing this further, Fauss intends to record an album for his band, the Salts, produce material from his improvisations, and continue collaborating with classical, folk, and jazz musicians.
+His privately curated house concerts are available for hire, and lesson requests can be made on his website.